eunomia-bpf/nvbit-tutorial/tools/instr_count/README.md

 ## Overview

-The instruction counting tool demonstrates the fundamental workflow of NVBit instrumentation:

-1. Intercept CUDA kernel launches
-2. Analyze and instrument kernel code before execution
-3. Collect data during kernel execution
-4. Process and report results after kernel completion

-This tutorial will walk through the implementation in detail to help you understand how to build similar tools.
+The instruction counting tool demonstrates the fundamental workflow of NVBit instrumentation: intercept CUDA kernel launches, analyze and instrument kernel code before execution, collect data during kernel execution, and process and report results after kernel completion.
+This tutorial walks through the implementation in detail to help you understand how to build similar tools.

 ## What are Predicates?